-Parameter Description requested-control-word-type The control word type requested by the most recent ROCF- START operation (see 3.4.2.8) if the service instance is in the 'active' state; otherwise the first element of the permitted-control-word-type-set parameter. requested-global-VCID The global VCID requested by the most recent ROCF- START operation (see 3.4.2.7) if the service instance is in the 'active' state; otherwise the first element of the permitted-global-VCID-set parameter. requested-tc-vcid The tc-vcid value requested by the most recent ROCF- START operation (see 3.4.2.9), if the service instance is in the 'active' state: the value is 'null' if selection of a telecommand VC is not permissible, e.g., because control words whose type is not 'clcw' are to be delivered.
+Parameter Description requested-global-VCID The global VCID requested by the most recent ROCF-START operation (see 3.4.2.7) if the service instance is in the 'active' state; otherwise the first element of the permitted-global-VCID-set parameter. requested-tc-vcid The tc-vcid value requested by the most recent ROCF-START operation (see 3.4.2.9), if the service instance is in the 'active' state: the value is 'null' if selection of a telecommand VC is not permissible, e.g., because control words whose type is not 'clcw' are to be delivered.
 If the service instance is not in the 'active' state, the value reported shall be the first element of the permitted-tc-vcid-set parameter. requested-update-mode The update-mode value requested by the most recent ROCF-START operation (see 3.4.2.10) if the service instance is in the 'active' state; otherwise the first element of the permitted-update-mode-set parameter. return-timeout-period The maximum time period (in seconds) permitted from when a confirmed ROCF operation is invoked until the return is received by the invoker (see 4.1.3). transfer-buffer-size The size of the transfer buffer: the value of this parameter shall indicate the number of ROCF-TRANSFER-DATA and ROCF-SYNC-NOTIFY invocations that can be stored in the transfer buffer.
 The precise specification of the transfer buffer size may be found in 3.1.9.

-3.10.2.8.1 If result is 'negative result', the diagnostic parameter shall be present in the return, and its value shall be one of the following:

-- a) 'duplicate Invoke-ID'-the value of the invoke-ID parameter is the same as the invoke-ID value of a previous, outstanding operation; - b) 'unknown parameter'-the value of rocf-parameter does not identify an ROCF parameter that is recognized by the service provider; - c) 'other reason'-the reason for the negative result will have to be found by other means.

-3.10.2.8.2 If result is 'positive result', the diagnostic parameter shall not be present in the return.
+- 3.10.2.8.1 If result is 'negative result', diagnostic shall be present in the return, and its value shall be one of the following: - a) 'duplicate Invoke-ID'-the value of the invoke-ID parameter is the same as the invoke-ID value of a previous, outstanding operation; - b) 'unknown parameter'-the value of rocf-parameter does not identify an ROCF parameter that is recognized by the service provider; - c) 'other reason'-the reason for the negative result will have to be found by other means. - 3.10.2.8.2 If result is 'positive result', diagnostic shall not be present in the return.

-3.10.3.1 If result is 'positive result', the value of the ROCF parameter specified in the invocation shall be provided to the user in the return.

-3.10.3.2 If result is 'negative result', no ROCF parameter value shall be returned to the user.

-3.10.3.3 The state of the provider state shall not change remain unchanged.
+- 3.10.3.1 If result is 'positive result', the value of the ROCF parameter specified in the invocation shall be provided to the user in the return. - 3.10.3.2 If result is 'negative result', no ROCF parameter value shall be returned to the user. - 3.10.3.3 The provider state shall remain unchanged.